5 ways to thank your employees

 Recognition comes in many forms – verbal, monetary, time-based, and learning opportunities – and the benefits to both employees and businesses are impressive.
 Focusing on personalised, in-person thank yous can deliver even better results and ensure a happy and productive workplace.

-Source: Independent research conducted by Nature on behalf of SEEK interviewing 4800 Australians annually.
-Published October 2023.
+Source: Independent research conducted by Nature of behalf of SEEK, interviewing 12,000 Australians annually.
+Published October 2024.